TheBB/spaceline/README.md

 The valid properties are

-- `:when`: A form that, if it evalutes to `nil`, will block this segment from being displayed.
+- `:when`: A form that, if it evaluates to `nil`, will block this segment from being displayed.
 - `:separator`: A separator inserted between each element of the value of the given segment.
 This makes most sense for lists of segments, or segments whose